YodaCoders/node-cache2db-proxy/README.md

-# node-http2db-proxy
+# node-cache2db-proxy
-Proxy with HTTP caching to database functionality
+Proxy with HTTP caching to database